1.0 - Introduction

 Watch our instructional video on creating custom roles or, alternatively read the steps listed below.

-Step 1: By clicking on your profile picture go to 'MSP System Settings'
+Step 1: Click on your profile picture in the top right corner and select 'MSP System Settings'.

-Step 4: Select the 'Add Access Roles' button
+Step 4: Select the 'Add Access Role' button to create a new role.

-Step 5: Give your access role a name & description and edit it how you require.
+Step 5: Give your new access role a name and description, then customize the role as needed.

-Step 6: Click save and your access role will be automatically added to the bottom of your member access roles list.
+Step 6: Click 'Save', and your new access role will be added to the bottom of your list of member access roles.

 7.0 - Editing member access roles

-The default member access roles in HighGround can not be edited.
-If you need to edit them you should duplicate them.
+The default member access roles in HighGround cannot be edited directly.
+If you need to make changes, the best approach is to duplicate the role and modify the duplicate instead.

-To edit a member access role please follow these steps.
+To edit a member access role, follow these steps:

-Step 3: Select the member access role you would like to make changes to.
+Step 3: Choose the member access role you’d like to edit.

-Step 4: Select the changes you would like to make.
+Step 4: Make the necessary changes to the role.

-Step 5: Press 'save' and your access role will be automatically updated.
+Step 5: Press 'Save', and the access role will be automatically updated.

 8.0 - Deleting member access roles